samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 A powerful devil becomes your enemy.
 The devil seeks your ruin and torments you, savoring your suffering before attempting to slay you.
 This enmity lasts until either you or the devil dies.

-> ### A Question of Enmity
+!!! note "A Question of Enmity"
->
-> Two of the cards in the *Deck of Many Things* can earn a character the enmity of another being.
+    Two of the cards in the *Deck of Many Things* can earn a character the enmity of another being.
 With the Flames card, the enmity is overt.
 The character should experience the devil's malevolent efforts on multiple occasions.
 Seeking out the fiend shouldn't be a simple task, and the adventurer should clash with the devil's allies and followers a few times before being able to confront the devil.

->
-> In the case of the [Rogue](#Rogue) card, the enmity is secret and should come from someone thought to be a friend or an ally.
+    In the case of the [Rogue](#Rogue) card, the enmity is secret and should come from someone thought to be a friend or an ally.
 As Dungeon Master, you should wait for a dramatically appropriate moment to reveal this enmity, leaving the adventurer guessing who is likely to become a betrayer.

 #### Fool